dejanu/az104/networking.md

 Azure has datacenters all over the world filled with servers and disks.
 These datacenters are grouped into geographic **regions** like: `West US, North Europe, Southeast Asia`

-* VM flavours and usage:
+* VM flavors and usage:

 ![VM](https://github.com/dejanu/az104/blob/main/src/vmsize.png)

 --

 * Azure virtual network (VNet):